If we get asked something frequently enough we’ll try to provide the answers here.

 The reason for using the default applications as shipped by Ubuntu is that they are supported by the Ubuntu Desktop team.
 The Ubuntu MATE team is rather small so sharing the support responsibility makes sense, both for us and our users.

 Why is xyz application installed default when abc application is better?

 Will Ubuntu MATE run on my computer?

-Most likely, yes.
-From Acer and Dell, through HP and Lenovo to System76 and ZaReason, Ubuntu MATE is designed to run on almost any computer hardware.
-Of course Ubuntu MATE runs particularly well on the newest, fastest hardware, but it also runs well on almost any vintage of machine.
+Ubuntu MATE is designed to run on almost any computer hardware.
+Of course Ubuntu MATE runs particularly well on the newest, fastest hardware, but it also runs well on computers manufactured in the last decade.
 In fact, an older computer designed during the Windows XP era, can easily be outfitted with the new, modern and fully-supported Ubuntu MATE and it will likely run better than it did with the previously installed operating system.

 Can I use iTunes on Ubuntu MATE?

 No. This is one of those programs that is specifically designed by Apple NOT to run on Linux.
-Although Mac OSX has its roots in the same UNIX operating system as Linux, OSX is not the same as Linux, and applications written for Apple's operating system do not automatically run on Linux.
-There are, however plenty of alternative media players that will play music, create play lists, sync with mobile devices, and retrieve, manage and play podcasts.
+Although macOS has its roots in the same UNIX philosophy as Linux, macOS is not the same as Linux, and applications written for Apple’s operating system do not automatically run on Linux.
+However Spotify is available for Ubuntu MATE and there are plenty of alternative media players that will play music, create play lists, sync with mobile devices, and retrieve, manage and play podcasts.
 Rythmbox is provided with Ubuntu MATE and can play any of the music or podcasts in your iTunes library.